 Earning Points & Rewards

 The real appeal of this card is its rewards-earning potential.
-Cardholders get 4 points per $1 spent on gas and grocery store purchases, 3 points on dining/delivery and curbside pick-up purchases, 2 points on Verizon purchases, and 1 point on all other purchases.
+Cardholders get 4% back on gas and grocery store purchases, 3% back on dining purchases (including delivery and curbside pick-up), 2% back on Verizon purchases, and 1% back on all other purchases.

 This card’s highest earnings categories—groceries and gas, followed by dining—are on par with or better than similar co-branded retail cards on the market—and even some cash-back cards.
 You can really rack up the rewards.
-And as mentioned above, even at 2 points per dollar, the rewards you earn on Verizon spending translate to easy savings if you use the card to pay your cellphone or Fios bill.
+Even at 2% back, the rewards you earn on Verizon spending translate to easy savings if you use the card to pay your cellphone or Fios bill.

 Another good thing: Points never expire and there are no caps on earnings.
 The only time you will forfeit any unused Verizon Dollars is if there is no account activity for 24 months, or if you cancel the last remaining wireless line on your Verizon Wireless account.
 If you close the credit card account, your Verizon Dollars will remain active for 90 days.

-All of the redemption options for the Verizon Visa credit card involve Verizon products and services.
+While the main redemption options for the Verizon Visa credit card involve Verizon products and services, the issuer recently added options to redeem for travel and for gift cards.
 You can redeem your Verizon Dollars to: